Gastric Bypass Facts

 The gastric bypass procedure is widely considered to be the gold-standard of bariatric surgery because of its exceptional results and safety record.
 Unlike gastric sleeve and gastric banding, the bypass procedure combines restriction by cutting away part of the stomach with malabsorption by blocking caloric absorption through the small intestine.
 This combination results in the greatest short and long-term weight loss of any bariatric procedure we offer.

-During this procedure, Dr. Kuhn bypasses approximately 95% of the existing stomach, leaving only a small pouch the size of a golf ball, and therefore restricting food consumption.
+During this procedure, Dr. Jeff Henke bypasses approximately 95% of the existing stomach, leaving only a small pouch the size of a golf ball, and therefore restricting food consumption.
 The portion of the stomach that is removed also produces the hormone ghrelin which regulates the feeling of hunger.
 With most of this hormone eliminated, patients will not feel as hungry and will therefore eat less.
 The second part of the procedure involves moving a portion of the small intestine, attaching it to the newly created, small gastric pouch.

 Gastric Bypass Reality